wcarc-on/wcarc-site/beacons.md

 The beacons were relocated from FN25ce to FN25bg in June-July 2015.
 The beacons were relocated from FN25bg to FN15xi in August 2022.

+In 2017, the Club added a 2m WSPR beacon.
+It operated from FN25bg before being relocated to FN25bk in 2019.

 Following is a list of the WCARC beacons:

 ### 6m - VE3WCC - 50.009MHz CW